Author: Jeff Bacon

 Lead Fathers’ Rights Attorney

-Jeff Bacon is an Oklahoma family law attorney defending fathers in CPS and DHS investigations across the Oklahoma City metro.
-His practice handles initial DHS interviews, emergency custody hearings, deprived proceedings, and the strategic decisions that protect parental rights in Oklahoma, Cleveland, Canadian, and Logan counties.
+Jeff Bacon is an Oklahoma family law attorney.
+He defends fathers in CPS and DHS investigations across the Oklahoma City metro.
+His practice handles initial DHS interviews, emergency custody hearings, and deprived proceedings.
+He guides the strategic decisions that protect parental rights.
+He serves Oklahoma, Cleveland, Canadian, and Logan counties.

 Oklahoma Bar Association #33721